jwabbott/flashcard-builder/README.md

 For example:

-**python flashcard_builder.py --csv students.csv --images headshots --out flashcards.docx**
+If you've saved flashcard_builder.py, sample_student_info.csv, and the sample_headshots folder (along with its contents) to a folder named, for example, "flashcards," and you've navigated to that directory, then your shell prompt may look something like this:
+**PS C:\Users\ . . . \flashcards>**

+Call the script and pass in the 3 parameters described below by entering the following (for example):
+**python flashcard_builder.py('.\sample_student_info.csv', '.\sample_headshots', '.\sample_doc')**

 where:
-- "students.csv" is the path that specifies the .csv file that contains your student information,
+- "sample_student_info.csv" is the CSV file that contains your student information,
-- "headshots" is the path that specifies the folder containing your headshot images, and
+- "sample_headshots" is the folder containing your headshot images, and
-- "flashcards.docx" is the path that specifies the Word doc you want to generate with your flashcards
+- "sample_doc" is a filename for the Word doc you will generate for your flashcards

 You can use the sample_headshots and the sample_student_info.csv in this repository.
-Enter a filename such as "flashcards.docx"
+Enter a filename such as "flashcards_doc"

 ### Inputs